eclipse/imagen/docs/guide/programming-environ/index.md

 JAI has a \"renderable\" mode in which it treats all image sources as rendering independent.
-You can set up a graph (or chain) of renderable operations without any concern for the source image resolution or size; JAI takes care of the details of the operations.
+You can set up a graph (or chain) of renderable operations without any concern for the source image resolution or size; ImageN takes care of the details of the operations.

 JAI introduces two different types of graphs: rendered and renderable.